Our plans for the gardens

 They will be somewhere visitors can learn more about the incredible diversity of life on Earth, and our scientists can develop best practices to protect urban nature.
 They will take you back in time, and help you look to the future.

-The developing designs have been shaped by four drivers: increasing biodiversity, accessibility, opportunities for education and usability.
+The developing designs have been shaped by a number of drivers:

 The east garden

 The east garden will tell the story of life on Earth.
 As visitors enter the garden they are taken on a journey into the deep past and invited to explore the diversity of life as it evolves.

 They will learn about the explosion of life in the seas 500 million years ago, see dinosaurs grazing among tree ferns and cycads and track the evolution of our earliest ancestors.

 Visitors will be able to walk in the footsteps of the evolving life on Earth and become immersed in a landscape that gradually fills with plants, trees, reptiles, birds and mammals (including humans).

 By understanding changes that have occurred on our planet in the past and how life responded, we can plan for the future.

 Key features include:

 - a new ramp from the South Kensington Tube station tunnel that is sensitive to the root protection areas of the London plane trees